osmosis-labs/swap-merkle-drop-take-home-starter/README.md

     - Create a mapping from user address to total USDC volume in a given `poolID` between the `startHeight` and `endHeight`.
     - Filter out the users based on `volumeThreshold`
     - Create a distribution allocation for each user based on `strategy` and `totalDistrCoin`
-    - Create a Merkle tree of the unique user allocations and return the full strucure as part of the response.
+    - Create a Merkle tree of the unique user allocations and return the full structure as part of the response.
         - Note the earlier assumption that the payload size is appropriate.

 ### Deliverables